vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 ## the Mesh class

 As we are going to have a lot of mesh related code, we are going to create some new files, `vk_mesh.h` and `vk_mesh.cpp`, where we are going to put the mesh related logic and structures.
 We are going to place those files alongside the rest of engine files.
 You can look at the github code as example.
+Make sure to add it to the CMake and re-run it so that the project updates.

 `vk_mesh.h`
 ```cpp